AnalyticsEarth/qlik-k8s-demo-resources/README.md

 - MS SQL SERVER
 - APACHE DRILL

-Create a YAML values.yaml file where you can enable/disable a service, by default they are all enabled:
+Create a YAML values.yaml file where you can enable/disable a service, by default they are all disabled:
  ```
  sse2rserve:
    enabled: true